A Closed Queueing Maintenance Network with Two Batch Policies: A Virtual Closed Queueing Network

 When the relative arrival rates are introduced to various nodes in the closed queueing network, all the nodes are isolated from each other so that the Markov processes of the nodes are independent of each other.
-Therefore, the Markov system of each node is a block-structured Markov process, which is related to the numbers of usable bikes and of unusable bikes in either each parking region or the maintenance shop.
+Therefore, the Markov system of each node is a block-structured Markov process, which is based on the numbers of usable items and failed items in either any base or the maintenance shop.